 Getting your free credit report and score

-Since the acquisition of Compuscan in 2019, Experian provides free credit reports and free credit scores on My Credit Check and My Credit Expert, which are our easy-to-use, online portals that allows all South African citizens with valid South African ID numbers to access their credit information via their personal extensive credit reports.
+Experian provides free credit reports and free credit scores on Up, Experian’s progressive web-app.
+This is an easy-to-use application that enables all South African citizens with valid South African ID numbers to access their credit information via their personal extensive credit reports.
+It also enables you to dispute any inaccurate or incorrect information on your personal credit report.

-Whether you are a first-time credit report user or not, My Credit Check and My Credit Expert will help you understand your credit data, show you how to monitor accounts, manage debt, and improve your credit profile.
+Whether you are a first-time credit report user or not, Up powered by Experian will help you understand your credit data, show you how to monitor accounts, manage debt, and improve your credit profile.

 What is a free credit report?

-The free My Credit Check and My Credit Expert services generate full free credit reporst which provide a comprehensive records of your financial history, detailed information on your borrowing and spending habits, payment trends and contact details.
+Up powered by Experian generates full free credit reports which provides a comprehensive records of your financial history, detailed information on your borrowing and spending habits, payment trends and contact details.
 Information includes accounts you opened, payments you’ve skipped, judgments taken against you and what you owe your creditors.

 Did you know...

-Your credit report at My Credit Check is free for life, so get yours today.
+Your credit report on Up is free, so get yours today

 Why should you view your free credit report?